mayadata-io/oep-e2e/litmus/director/TCID-DIR-OP-CSTOR-POOL-RECOMMEND-LIST-NO-NDM/README.md

 - Cluster create setup should be done
 - DOP should be installed
-- BlockDevices should be detected by NDM
+- NDM should not be running

 ## Details

 - Director version 1.9 onwards
-- Positive test case
+- Negative test case

 ## Steps Performed in the test

 - Invoke API to list recommendations
 - Invoke API to get capacity based recommendations
 - Invoke API to get device based recommendations
-- Invoke API to get mirror based cstor pool recommendations

 ### Expected output

+- Director should list the supported recommendations without error
+- Director should list the capacity based recommendations without error
-- Director should list mirror based cstor pool recommendations
+- Director should list the device based recommendations without error

 ## Integrations